jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Expand clk_wiz_0 > Instantiation Template and double-click on clk_core.veo to see the instantiation template.

-* Copy lines 72 through 81 and paste them at or around line 79 of the clk_gen.v file.
+* Copy lines 72 through 82 and paste them to the clk_gen.v file.

 * Change the instance name and net names to as shown in the figure below to match the names of existing signals in the design.